timecounts/immutable-backbone/README.md

 License: MIT
 ------------

-Copyright © 2015 Benjie Gillam
+Copyright © 2015 Timecounts Inc

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the